-The seat ergometer is a device for quantitative measurement of the speed at which a muscle or group of muscles performs work (energy) under controlled conditions.
+The bicycle ergometer is a device for quantitative measurement of the speed at which a muscle or group of muscles performs work (energy) under controlled conditions.
 It is intended for a person using their legs, usually, the patient undergoing an examination, treatment, or training, and measures the associated muscle activity during specific workloads.

-During an exercise test, the ergometer can be used with an exercise electrocardiograph and/or exercise echocardiograph.
+During an exercise test, the ergometer can be used with an exercise electrocardiography and/or exercise echocardiography device.

-1.1.1 Indications and contraindications
+1.1.1 Indications and Contraindications

-The seat ergometer may only be used for exercise tests of cardiac and cardiovascular patients in combination with the exercise electrocardiograph and exercise echocardiograph.
+The bicycle ergometer may only be used for exercise tests of cardiac and cardiovascular patients in combination with the exercise electrocardiography and exercise echocardiography device.
 The indications and contraindications of exercise electrocardiography equipment must be observed.

-1.1.2 User profile
+1.1.2 User Profile